 FaceBuilder is a Nuke node that helps you create 3D models of human faces and heads based on a few photos or video frames.

-To create a 3D model you need a few portrait pictures with a neutral face expression taken from different angles, then you place a 3D model on each of them.
-The resulting model can be used, for example, for rigid tracking with GeoTracker or for facial gestures tracking with FaceTracker.
+To create a 3D model you need a few portrait pictures taken from different angles, then you place a 3D model on each of them.
+The resulting model can be used, for example, for rigid tracking with GeoTracker or for facial tracking with FaceTracker.

-First thing you need is a set of pictures of the subject person with neutral face expression shot with the same camera and the same
+First thing you need is a set of pictures of the subject person with neutral face expression (in the ideal case) shot with the same camera and the same

 Focal Length.
 It might be a number of photographs or a video file.
 You can try creating a 3D model having just one picture, but we recommend having at least 3 of them: frontal one and two pictures from different sides with visible ears.
 The more pictures from different angles (including top and bottom) you have — the better 3D model you can create.
 To load pictures as a sequence into Nuke, use numbers in their names (e.g.

 Read (Image) node and load these pictures as a sequence.

 If you’re going to build a model using a footage, find a number of the most peculiar frames showing person’s head and face from the most different angles with the most neutral face expression.
 Use

 Read (Image) node to import your footage into Nuke.